Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 BUT if the infection was the result of another health issue then your vet will want to run more tests so that he/she can treat both problems properly.

-Never leave a UTI untreated because bacteria can travel from the bladder to the kidneys very easily and cause a lot more trouble there.
+Never leave a UTI untreated because bacteria can travel from the bladder to the kidneys and cause more serious issues.

 Treating Underlying Illnesses & Diseases